-Not everyone who wants to work at home is looking for long-term career options.
-Sometimes you just want something that is relatively easy where you can make some extra cash fast.
-If that describes you, these 5 online jobs may be just the thing.
+Not everyone who wants to work at home is seeking long-term career options.
+Sometimes you just want something relatively easy where you can make some extra cash fast.
+If that's your goal, the following online jobs may be of interest.

-Because the fee is so small but the task takes so little time, the strategy is to do as many of them as possible.
-However, be sure to read the fine print because many of these companies have a minimum payout, meaning that if you earn $8.55 doing 20 micro jobs, you may have to wait until you’ve earned as much as $50 to actually get your money.
-Read more about some of the pitfalls of this kind of work.
+Because the fee is so small and the task takes so little time, the goal is to do as many tasks as possible.
+However, you should understand the pay policy, as many of these companies have a minimum payout, meaning that if you earn $8.55 doing 20 micro jobs, you may have to wait until you’ve earned as much as $50 to actually receive your money.

-Attorneys preparing for trial often create a mock jury to get feedback from individuals similar to those who may eventually sit on a jury.
-To do this in person in the community where the trial will be, can be costly.
-This is why some turn to online jurors.
-Online jurors may listen to audio, view video presentations or read the material and answer questions.
+Attorneys preparing for trial often create a mock jury to obtain feedback from individuals similar to those who may eventually sit on a jury.
+Because it can be costly to have an in-person mock jury, cheaper online jurors are the logical alternative.
+They might listen to audio and view video presentations, or read the material and answer questions.

-Because lawyers are looking for people who match the profile of potential real-life jurors, online jury companies ask detailed questions of those seeking to be online jurors (though you should not have to give your Social Security number or credit card or banking info).
+Because lawyers are seeking people who match the profile of potential real-life jurors, online jury companies ask detailed questions of applicants.
+Note that you should never disclose your Social Security number, credit card, or bank information.
 Companies typically pay $10 to $60 to online jurors.
-Most online jury companies won’t need a lot of jurors, so signing up for multiple companies gives you a better chance of getting picked for “jury duty.”
+As most online jury companies won’t need a lot of jurors, signing up for multiple companies gives you a better chance of getting picked for “jury duty.”

 Online data entry is a growing work-at-home field.
 New technology makes it easier for companies to hire independent contractors to work on data entry projects.